 - You're early-career or transitioning industries

-- The application explicitly limits to 1 page (some MBA programs, certain consulting firms)
+- The application explicitly limits to 1 page (most MBA programs enforce a strict one page, as do certain consulting firms)

 When to use 2 pages